-Switzerland’s 19 living ex-presidents: a world record
+Switzerland’s 20 living ex-presidents: a world record

 The youngest Swiss president was Jakob Stämpfli, who was 35 when he took office in 1856 (the first of three times).
 The oldest was Adolf Deucher, who was 77 when he became president for the fourth time in 1909.

-Every December, parliament elects one of the seven cabinet ministers to be president, although it’s actually just a question of sticking to the order of seniority and confirming the vice-president (current veep Karin Keller-Sutter will take over from Amherd on January 1).
+Every December, parliament elects one of the seven cabinet ministers to be president, although it’s actually just a question of sticking to the order of seniority and confirming the vice-president (current veep Guy Parmelin will take over from Keller-Sutter on January 1).

 Swiss citizens have no say in who is elected to cabinet and, therefore, president.